jvillemare/cisc275-spring2020-first-git/README.md

 3. Can you spot the Comparator constructor call?
 Where is the class definition for the Comparator?

 The Comparator constructor call is in line 16, specifically "new Comparator<Animal>()".
-The class definition for the Comparator is in lines 17-19 with the override for the compare method.
+The class definition for the Comparator is specifically "Comparator<Animal>() { ... }".